Learn how to write your New Year’s Resolutions so you can actually achieve them.

 Whilst I agree that there are some who might be in danger of crossing over and start lording their successes over other people, for many, that’s not the case.

 Too often, we don’t acknowledge how well we’re doing.

 We’re too busy criticising ourselves that we don’t really notice when we actually experience a win.

 Trust me, this alone will fuel your motivation like no other and push you towards bigger and better goals.

-First, follow the process outlined above.
+So, to write your New Years’ Resolutions, follow the process outlined above.

-Second, be honest with yourself.
+Then, be honest with yourself.
 What is it exactly that you want to change, to improve?

 By it’s very nature, a New Year’s resolution is going to be highly subjective.

 After all, what’s important to me may mean nothing to you.